 All documentation is confidential.
 Clients are allocated a unique reference number to aid confidentiality.
 Client have the right under the Data Protection Act 1998 and GDPR to access their own records should they wish.
 Talk Durham keep notes of each session which are anonymised and are stored in a locked filing cabinet.
 These notes are used to keep a track of everything that is being discussed.
 In line with industry guidelines, these notes must be kept securely for seven years after your therapy comes to an end.
 After this time, they will be confidentially destroyed.

 Child Protection/Vulnerable adults

 When working with young people and vulnerable adults, events could develop that may lead to a breach of confidentiality in the interests of the child’s/vulnerable adults’ safety (see above confidentiality).
 This only relates to those occasions when there are strong grounds for thinking that an individual might be at risk of significant harm from themselves or others.
 While breaks in confidentiality will be discussed fully with the client, disclosures to other agencies do can go ahead without consent from the client if it is seen as to be acting with the best interest of the client to keep them, or others, safe from harm.
-Professional and ongoing training is sought by myself to keep up to date with safeguarding.
+Professional and ongoing training is sought by the team to keep up to date with safeguarding.
 We currently have up to date NHS training in safeguarding adults and safeguarding children.
 We work with the NHS safeguarding app which gives quick guidance and contact numbers should they be needed.

 The Children’s Act 1898 provides guidelines on consent and entitlement to confidentiality of children and young people in medical and psychiatric examination and assessments.
 The Guidance specifically states that children should have sufficient understanding to make informed decisions about their care and treatment.